grafana/grafana/docs/sources/administration/server-administration/server-user-management/_index.md

   - /docs/grafana/latest/administration/manage-users-and-permissions/manage-server-users/view-user-account-details/
   - /docs/grafana/latest/administration/manage-users-and-permissions/manage-server-users/add-user/
   - /docs/grafana/latest/administration/manage-users-and-permissions/manage-server-users/force-user-logout/
-title: Manage users globally
+title: Server user management
-weight: 300
+weight: 100
 ---

-# Manage users globally
+# Server user management

 A _user_ is defined as any individual who can log in to Grafana.
 Each user is associated with a _role_ that includes _permissions_.
 Permissions determine the tasks a user can perform in the system.